bytecodealliance/governance/SIGs/getting-started-guide.md

 ## Running SIG Meetings

-In addition to the `meetings` repository mentioned above for sharing meeting agenda and minutes, the Bytecode Alliance maintains a Zoom account to enable video meeting support and recording for all its SIGs.
-Meeting recordings are shared using the Bytecode Alliance's YouTube account.
+In addition to the `meetings` repository mentioned above for publishing meeting agenda and minutes, the Bytecode Alliance maintains a Zoom account to enable video meeting support and recording for all SIGs, and a YouTube account for sharing meeting recordings publicly.

 The following are minimum requirements of running a SIG:

 - All meetings must be public.
-The Zoom link need not be publicly available, to avoid Zoom bombing, but should be shared with anyone who requests it.
+The Zoom link need not be publicly available to avoid Zoom bombing, but should be shared with anyone who requests it.
 - Attendance and notes should be taken at all meetings
 - It is recommended, but not required, that meetings be recorded and uploaded to Bytecode Alliance [YouTube channel](https://www.youtube.com/@bytecodealliance) in a playlist for the SIG.
 (Note: check "No it is not made for kids" when uploaded.)
 - Meeting notes must be publicly available and easy to find, ideally by including them in the SIG's subfolder in the [`meetings`](https://github.com/bytecodealliance/meetings) repo or, if elsewhere, directly linked to from within that subfolder.